eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_35_Space_odyssey.md

-> When will it be possible for us to think seriously about colonising Mars?
+> When will it be possible for us to think seriously about **colonising** Mars?

-The Moon is likely to become the industrial hub of the Solar System, supplying the rocket fuels fro its ships, easily obtainable from the lunar rocks in the from of liquid oxygen.
-The reason lies in its gravity.
-Because the Moon has only an eightieth of the Earth's mass, it requires 97 per cent less energy to travel the quarter of a million miles from the Moon to Earth-orbit than the 200 mile-journey from Earth's surface into orbit!
+The Moon is likely to become the industrial hub of the Solar System, supplying the rocket fuels for its ships, easily obtainable from the lunar rocks in the from of liquid oxygen.
+The reason lies in its **gravity**.
+Because the Moon has only an eightieth of the Earth's **mass**, it requires 97 per cent less energy to travel the quarter of a million miles from the Moon to Earth-orbit than the 200 mile-journey from Earth's surface into orbit!